sybrew/the-seo-framework/readme.txt

 TODO When filling in the Meta Description for the homepage as page, the generated Social titles aren't locked to that on the SEO Settings page.
 	-> Consider that overriding the homepage description, the generated social inputs should be unlocked, unless one is filled in via the homepage page-settings.
 	-> Does this affect the title as well?
 Test this.
-TODO add user meta fields in multisite network (when user is author or higher on any site?
-We can test caps via user_meta globally)
-TODO add warning to PTA settings when translation plugin is detected.

 TODO add toggle for homepage settings where each "language" installed can be altered accordingly.
 	-> This requires probably a whole lot more work than I'd have hoped.